SturmB/botw-armor-upgrade-tracker/README.md

 - Add a "Select all" and "Deselect all" set of links near the top.
 - Add a tri-state checkbox for each armor set to select/deselect all armors in that set.
 - Replace the apparently abandoned [Livewire Range Slider](https://github.com/jantinnerezo/livewire-range-slider) with a pure-JavaScript usage of the [noUiSlider](https://refreshless.com/nouislider/).
+- Add a Dark Mode toggle next to the User Profile icon